A few years ago, activated carbon in a tank was a staple in the hobby, almost everyone used it, but now, not so much.

 If you’re using a filter with disposable cartridges in it, just swap them out, it couldn’t be easier, that’s kind of why they do it that way.
 It’s simple, once a month take it out, put a fresh one in and you’re good to go.

-But if you’re keeping live plants, or if you have to treat a sick fish, keep it out of your aquarium, it’s gonna do more harm than good.
+But if you’re keeping live plants, or if you have to treat a sick fish or shrimp sickness, keep it out of your aquarium, it’s gonna do more harm than good.